RinkiGupta/ECE319/README.md

 **Introduction to Python**

-by **Dr Rinki Gupta**\
+by **Dr Rinki Gupta**

-Electronics and Communication Engineering Department\
+Electronics and Communication Engineering Department

-Amity School of Engineering and Technology\
+Amity School of Engineering and Technology

 Amity University Uttar Pradesh

-Contains Codes to be used during lactures and labs for learning basics of programming in Python 3
+Contains Codes to be used during lectures and labs for learning basics of programming in Python3